 If the language you want to support is not available in the GitHub repositories, you should consider creating the files for your installation.
 The task involves translating a few hundred words and phrases and about a dozen short pages.
-For more information, consult the VIVO Customization Guide in the section called Language Support.
+For more information about creating language files, consult Changing the appearance of VIVO, in the section titled VIVO support for languages other than English.